Alexhuszagh/PyCPP/ROADMAP.md

 **Short-Term**

+    - Ordered map and ordered set need new constructors and move operators
+        - Need to revert `std::allocator` to `allocator` after.

     - Change the default hash...

-    -- Need to modify all my allocators to learn from polymorphic
-        - Stack is the obvious one.

     - Look at use woever rope.